The Saboteur: Plot

 Sean meets up with Skylar again, who reveals herself to be a British spy with the Special Operations Executive (SOE), and she takes Sean to her superiors.
 They task him with a series of jobs, including stealing an unknown treasure from the Nazis.
 Sean and Skylar are soon tasked with rescuing a defecting German scientist named Dr. Kessler.
 It is revealed that the Doppelseig factory is a front for an atomic weapons project that they were forcing Kessler to create.
 After Kessler is rescued, he refuses to work with anyone unless his daughter Maria is saved as well.
-Sean soon rescues Maria from her captors and takes her to the resistance headquarters, which is immediately then attacked by the Nazis, forcing the resistance to flee into the catacombs.
+Sean soon rescues Maria from her captors and takes her to the resistance headquarters, which is immediately attacked by the Nazis, forcing the resistance to flee into the catacombs.
 During this raid, Veronique is captured and prepped for execution at Notre Dame.
 Luc, not wanting to expend resistance resources to save one prisoner, denies Sean's request for an organized raid to rescue Veronique.
-After this, Sean is forced to rescue Veronique by himself, which he succeeds in doing.
+Sean is thus forced to rescue Veronique by himself, which he does successfully.

 Luc comes up with a plan to topple the Nazi leadership, who are set to host a race, by having a driver blow them up with a rigged car.
-While Sean successfully wins the race, and wipes out most of the leadership, Dierker survives and takes control of the remaining Nazis.
-In retaliation, the Nazis destroy La Belle Du Nuit, killing Veronique's parents and Vittore.
+While Sean wins the race and wipes out most of the Nazi leadership, Dierker survives and takes control of the remaining Nazi forces.
+In retaliation for the attack, the Nazis destroy La Belle Du Nuit, killing Veronique's parents and Vittore.
 Sean races to the catacombs, where the resistance is being attacked by the Nazis.
-While Sean is successful in fighting them off, Luc is found to be half-buried under debris, forcing Veronique to kill him so he doesn't get taken alive when the next Nazi attack occurs.
+While Sean manages to fight them off, Luc is found half-buried under debris, forcing Veronique to kill him so he doesn't get taken alive when the next Nazi attack occurs.
 Furthermore, during the attack, the Nazis succeed in capturing Dr. Kessler and his daughter once again.

 Sean, Veronique, and Skylar team up to raid the Doppelsieg factory and rescue the Kesslers.
-Once Dr. Kessler is rescued, he and Sean go on to dismantle the weapons and set the factory to explode as they escape.
-With the factory destroyed, and the Kesslers rescued, Sean and Veronique return to Paris where the people have risen up against the Nazi power.
+Once Dr. Kessler is freed, he and Sean go on to dismantle the weapons and set the factory to explode as they escape.
+With the factory destroyed and the Kesslers rescued, Sean and Veronique return to Paris, where the people have risen up against the Nazi power.
 Veronique takes on the duty of becoming the new leader of the resistance.
-After sharing a passionate kiss with Veronique, Sean tracks down Dierker to the Eiffel Tower, where he is found to be executing his men for failing to subdue the civil uprising.
-Sean finally confronts Dierker at the top of the tower, where he can either shoot Dierker off the tower, or wait and witness Dierker jump off himself.
-With Dierker dead, Veronique asks Sean if it's all over, to which Sean replies he's "Just getting started."
+After sharing a passionate kiss with Veronique, Sean tracks Dierker to the Eiffel Tower, where the latter is executing his men for failing to subdue the civil uprising.
+Sean confronts Dierker at the top of the tower, where he can either shoot Dierker off the tower, or wait and witness Dierker jump off himself.
+With Dierker dead, Veronique asks Sean if it's all over, to which Sean replies that he's "just getting started."